-I used this loan amortization calculator to help me do these calculations, so if you’d like to calculate the effects refinancing can have on your personal situation, feel free to download it yourself.
+I used a loan amortization calculator (get it at the bottom of this post!) to help me do these calculations, so if you’d like to calculate the effects refinancing can have on your personal situation, feel free to download it yourself.
 But first, let’s look at an example and the 3 ways you can save using SoFi.

 Let’s say currently you have $30,000 of student loan debt, $20,000 of which is at a 6.8% interest rate and $10,000 that is at a 7.5% interest rate, both on 15-year terms.
 Your total monthly payments for the two loans combined are $270.24, and the interest you’ll be paying over the course of your loans is $18,643, as evidenced in the two tables below.

 Now, there are 3 different situations you can choose when refinancing.
 Let’s take a look at how each would impact your monthly payment and overall interest paid.

 SITUATION #1: SAME TERM, LOWER INTEREST RATE